staugur/SwarmOps/README.md

 # SwarmOps
-Operation of swarm cluster, providing an intermediate layer application of API interface and UI.Source from the company's docker management needs, modify the open part of the public, and now open source out.
+Operation of swarm cluster, providing an intermediate layer application of API interface and UI.

 ## LICENSE